Bharathiraja

-Bharathiraja (/ˈbɑːrəθirɑːdʒɑː/ born 17th July 1941) is an Indian film director, producer, screenwriter, and actor who works mainly in the Tamil film industry.
-Making his debut in 1977 with 16 Vayathinile, he is known for realistic and sensitive portrayals of rural life in his films and popularly referred to as Iyakkunar Imayam.
-As of 2017, he has won six National Film Awards, four Filmfare Awards South, six Tamil Nadu State Film Awards and a Nandi Award.
-He has also directed films in Telugu and Hindi.
+Chinnasaamy Periyamaya (/ˈbɑːrəθirɑːdʒɑː/; 17 July 1941 – 10 June 2026), better known by his stage name Bharathiraja, was an Indian film director, producer, screenwriter and actor who worked mainly in the Tamil film industry.
+Making his debut in 1977 with 16 Vayathinile, he was known for realistic and sensitive portrayals of rural life in his films and popularly referred to as Iyakkunar Imayam.
+Bharathiraja had won six National Film Awards, four Filmfare Awards South, six Tamil Nadu State Film Awards and a Nandi Award.
+He also directed films in Telugu and Hindi.
 The Government of India honoured him with the Padma Shri award, India's fourth-highest civilian honour, in 2004 for his contribution to the film industry.
 In 2005, he was conferred with the Doctor of Letters (honorary degree) from Sathyabama University.

+Biography

+Early life

+Bharathiraja was born as Chinnasaamy Periyamaya Thevar in Theni Allinagaram, a town in the Theni district of Tamil Nadu, on 17 July 1941, to parents K. Periyamaya Thevar and Karuthammal in a Kallar (Thevar) family.
+He made the name "Bharathiraja" as a portmanteau of his sister's name Bharathi and brother's name Jayaraj.

 Film career

 Bharathiraja started his film career as an assistant to Kannada filmmaker Puttanna Kanagal.
 Later, he assisted P. Pullaiah, M. Krishnan Nair, Avinasi Mani and A. Jagannathan.
 His first film 16 Vayathinile, for which he wrote the script, broke the then existing convention to create a new genre of village cinema.
 The film is now regarded as a milestone in the history of Tamil Cinema.
 About the film, Bharathiraja said: "This movie was meant to be a black & white art film produced with the help of National Film Development Corporation", but turned out to be a commercially successful colour film and a starting point for several important careers.
-His next film Kizhake Pogum Rail produced similar results and eventually brought in criticisms that Bharathiraja was capable of catering only to village audiences.
-This led him to make Sigappu Rojakkal, about a psychopathic woman-hater that was totally westernized in terms of both conception and production.
+His next film Kizhake Pogum Rail produced similar results and eventually brought in criticisms that Bharathiraja was capable of catering only to rural audiences.
+This led him to make Sigappu Rojakkal, an urban psychological thriller.

 Bharathiraja confirmed his versatility and refusal to be tied down to one particular genre with an experimental film Nizhalgal (1980), and the action thriller Tik Tik Tik (1981).
 But undoubtedly, rural themes proved to be his strong suit as his biggest hits in the 1980s: Alaigal Oivathillai (1981), Mann Vasanai (1983) and Muthal Mariyathai (1985) were strong love stories in a village backdrop.
-Muthal Mariyathai starred Sivaji Ganesan in the lead, playing a middle-aged village head.
-Radha is a poor young woman who moves into his village for a living.
-The love that bonds these two humans separated not just by age but also by caste and class, is told by Bharathiraja with poetic touches.